Diane Burns

-Diane Marie Burns (1956–2006) was an Anishinaabe (Lac Court Oreilles) and Chemehuevi artist, known for her poetry and performance art highlighting Native American experience.
+Diane Marie Burns (January 11, 1956 – December 22, 2006) was an Anishinaabe (Lac Court Oreilles) and Chemehuevi artist, known for her poetry and performance art highlighting Native American experience.
 After moving to New York City, she become involved with the Lower East Side poetry community, including the Nuyorican Poets Café.

 Background

 Burns was born in Lawrence, Kansas.
 Her mother was Anishinaabe; her father was Chemeheuvi.
 Her family moved for her parents' work at various tribal schools, including the Sherman Indian School in Riverside, California and the Wahpeton Indian School in Wahpeton, North Dakota.
 Burns noted that she disliked her time in Wahpeton.

-Burns attended the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico from 1972–74, and Barnard College (the women's college within Columbia University) in New York from 1974-1978.
+Burns attended the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico from 1972 to 1974, and Barnard College (the women's college within Columbia University) in New York from 1974 to 1978.
 Burns was awarded a certificate of distinction for poetry from New Mexico State University in April 1974, and a Congressional Certificate of Merit in May 1974 for "excellence in scholastic achievement, community service, and civil affairs" for her efforts at IAIA.
 While finishing at IAIA, she was admitted to University of Minnesota's College of Liberal Arts, as well as to Barnard, for the fall 1974 term.
 According to Burns, she decided to go to Barnard after passing through the campus while trying to find her way to a comic book shop, and finding herself impressed.
 While she chose Barnard and attended, there are conflicting reports about whether she finished her undergraduate degree at Columbia.

 During her first year at Barnard, she told the college newspaper that she was given the name "Mah gee-osh qwe" by her grandmother.
 She is also described as one of just a handful of Indigenous students at the college.

+Painting

+Though better known for her poetry, Burns was also an accomplished visual artist.
+She exhibited paintings in the 1974 Minnesota Governor's Invitational and the 1979 American Indian Community House Gallery Invitational.
+Via Gambaro Gallery, which was launched by Retha Walden Gambaro and Stephen Gambaro to spotlight contemporary Native American artists, included Agard's work in its 1980 National American Indian Women's Art Show.